MPCDF picture of the month: October 2024

 The MPCDF provides high-level support for the development, optimization, analysis and visualization of high-performance computing (HPC) and data analytics (HPDA) applications to Max-Planck Institutes with high-end computing needs, e.g. in astrophysics, fusion research, materials and bio sciences, polymer research, and theoretical chemistry.

-MPG supercomputer Cobra
+MPG supercomputer Viper

-MPG supercomputer Cobra
+MPG supercomputer Viper

 MPG supercomputer Raven